 Live Like A Local

 New Zealand is an amazing country to explore by self-drive.
 Roads are in great condition, and the North and South Islands are bursting with gorgeous scenery.
 Auckland is a great place to kick off a self-driving New Zealand tour.
 You can then make your way to Rotorua via Waitomo Caves, known for their beautiful glow worms, or Hobbiton, the film set used in the film, Lord of the Rings.
 Rotorua itself is a fascinating geothermal laboratory of bubbling mud pools, spouting geysers, and Maori heritage.
-Explore Napier, where 70 odd vineyards cover the surrounding hills, and stop in Wellington, the country’s capital and home to its finest museums and a flourishing artistic scene.
-In the South Island, visit vibrant Queenstown and magnificent Lake Wakatipu.
+Explore Napier, where 70 odd vineyards cover the surrounding hills and stop in Wellington, the country’s capital and home to its finest museums and a flourishing artistic scene.
+On the South Island, visit vibrant Queenstown and magnificent Lake Wakatipu.
 Take a trip to incredible Milford Sound, once described by Rudyard Kipling as the “Eighth Wonder of the World.”

-9-Day Essential New Zealand Self-Drive
+New Zealand Self-Drive Itineraries

 In Spring and Fall, prices are cheaper throughout New Zealand.
 Motorhome rentals cost a lot less, hotels offer discounts and value adds, coach tours are the best price of the year, and airfares are on sale.
 The famous Kiwi hospitality is on in full force, and lineups are shorter.
 Spring and Fall are also great times to stopover in the South Pacific, with great weather in Fiji, the Cook Islands, and Tahiti!